 Note that is not is a single operator, not two separate operators (is and not).
 The is not operator is used to test for inequality of object identity, and it’s the opposite of the is operator, which tests for equality of object identity.

-In this section we will discuss the example of the second type of identity operator in python i.e, is not operator.
+Below is an example of the second type of identity operator in Python i.e, is not operator.

 Code Implementation